pythonwithalex/mynotes/Linux/RaspberryPiTutorial1.md

 + Notice that the ````en1```` device has an ````inet```` address.
 We'll use this section to determine the necessary addresses for the pi's static IP.

-+ **Netmask**: the output for ````en1```` indicates that the netmask is 0xffffff00, which is 255.255.255.0 in dotted decimal, the IP address notation you are probably most familiar with.
++ **Netmask**: the output for ````en1```` indicates that the Netmask is 0xffffff00, which is 255.255.255.0 in dotted decimal, the IP address notation you are probably most familiar with.
+The Netmask indicates the length of your network addresses.
+If it were Oxffff0000, or 255.255.0.0, your network address information would consist of XXX.XXX.0.0.

   **What We Have So Far**
   - DHCP RANGE: ????
-  - The Network Address: 192.168.1.0
+  - The Network Address: ????
   - The Gateway Address: ????
   - The Netmask: 255.255.255.0

-+ **Network Address**: the netmask 255.255.255.0 indicates a network address of 3 'octets' long, separated by dots, so the first 3 'octets' of your inet address.
-In my case this is 192.168.1.0.
++ **Network Address**: the netmask 255.255.255.0 indicates a network address of 3 'octets' in length.
+The Network address is simply the first 3 octets of the inet address you found in the ````ifconfig```` output, with a 0 as the last octet.

+  **What We Have So Far**

   - DHCP RANGE: ????
   - The Network Address: 192.168.1.0
   - The Gateway Address: ????
   - The Netmask: 255.255.255.0

++ **Broadcast Address**
+  - The broadcast address on a network is a host address at which each host is configured to receieve ethernet packets.
+Like the network address, it is a reserved address where you can direct messages intended for everyone on a LAN network.
+In the case of my LAN, the broadcast is the last possible address on my network,  ````192.168.1.255````.

 + **Gateway**: since we know the Network Address now, the gateway is simply the second possible address in ascending order, so ````192.168.1.1````.
 This Gateway is also your WIFI router's address.
   - DHCP RANGE: ????